 Structural Issues (+$500-$5,000)

-- Roof flashing repair or replacement
+- Roof flashing that needs repair or replacement

 Code Compliance (+$200-$2,000)

-- Adding required safety features
+- Adding safety features that are now required

 - Permit fees and inspection costs